Toyota’s certified pre-owned program explained

 Toyota’s CPO warranty is generally solid, with a catch.

-The one-year/12,000-mile Comprehensive Limited Warranty on TCUVs offers the same bumper-to-bumper protection as Toyota’s factory warranty, meaning it covers almost everything except parts designed to wear down over time, like windshield wipers and tires.
+- One-year/12,000-mile comprehensive limited warranty: This TCUV warranty offers the same bumper-to-bumper protection as Toyota’s factory warranty, meaning it covers almost everything except parts designed to wear down over time, like windshield wipers and tires.

 So, if you buy a CPO Toyota with 85,000 miles on it, you’ll have bumper-to-bumper warranty protection for a full year or until the odometer hits 97,000 miles.
 That’s a nice benefit, considering that extended warranties for high-mileage vehicles can be more expensive.

-You’ll also get your Toyota’s existing six-year/60,000-mile factory powertrain warranty extended to seven years/100,000 miles.
-Just be aware that, as we mentioned before, this warranty term is measured from when your vehicle was brand-new, not when you bought it.
+As mentioned, this warranty term is measured from when your vehicle was brand-new, not when you bought it.
 That means you’re only getting one more year or 40,000 more miles of powertrain coverage.

 There’s one odd string attached to Toyota’s CPO warranty that held it back from our best CPO warranty ranking: the start date.

 But Toyota doesn’t do this.
-Instead, your CPO warranty always starts on the date you purchase the vehicle — even if it overlaps with your factory warranty.
+Instead, your CPO warranty always starts on the date you purchase the vehicle, even if it overlaps with your factory warranty.

 “The CPO warranty runs concurrently with the manufacturer warranty,” a rep with World Toyota told ConsumerAffairs.
 “So if you buy a CPO Corolla with 5,000 miles, the CPO warranty ends at mile 17,000.”